LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 Survey bot settings include:

 - **Skill**: If desired, change the skill(s) that will trigger this survey bot.
 - **Email Transcript**: Enable this to offer an emailed transcript of the survey to the consumer.
-For more on this, see the next section.
+For more on this, see farther below.
 - **Thank You Message**: Enable this to send a Thank You message before the survey conversation is closed.
-Then enter the message to send.
+For more on this, see farther below.
 - **Session Expired Message**: Enable this to send a Session Expired message when the user enters text after the session has timed out.
 Then enter the message to send.
 (For information on the **Session Length** setting, a related setting that's displayed for all bots, see [here](conversation-builder-bots-bot-basics.html#configure-bot-settings).)

 ### Adding support for emailed transcripts